You may or may not lose your rewards if you cancel your credit card before using them up. Here’s how to find out.

 - Transfer your points to another program you’ll use.
 If you have flexible travel points, consider transferring them to your favorite airline or hotel program before you cancel your card.

 - Donate your points to charity.
 Keep in mind that many credit card rewards programs let you donate points or miles to charity, which can be a wonderful gift.
-As an example, the American Red Cross is able to accept miles from American Airlines, Delta Air Lines, Southwest Airlines, United Airlines and many others.
+As an example, the American Red Cross is able to accept miles from American Airlines, Delta Air Lines, United Airlines and more.

-If you have rewards points in your account but you need to cancel your credit card, make sure you have a plan in place ahead of time.
+If you have rewards points in your account but you need to cancel your credit card, be sure to have a plan in place ahead of time.
 By using your points, transferring your rewards to another person or having another credit card in the same program, you can avoid having those hard-earned rewards go to waste.